danielurra/bash/README.md

 # Bash
 ![bash](https://github.com/danielurra/bash/assets/51704179/b73da097-8e3f-4e0e-95e2-2bd67bb0f1af)<br>
 `Bash` is the default "<b>Shell</b>" for Unix-based Operating Systems like `Linux distributions` and also the famous `Apple's Mac OS`<br>
-Shell is the interface which allow persons to interact with computers through commands, see others commonly used names:<br>
+Shell is the interface which allow persons to interact with computers through commands, see below others commonly used names:<br>
 * Command Line Interface (CLI)
 * Console
 * Terminal